hyper-expanse/npm-deploy-git-tag/readme.md

 ## Usage

-Setup the environment variable described in the _Required Environment Variable_ section.

 There are two ways to use `@hutson/npm-deploy-git-tag`, either as a CLI tool, or programmatically.

 To learn how `@hutson/npm-deploy-git-tag` can be used to automatically deploy your project after you've pushed new changes to your repository, please see the _Continuous Integration and Delivery (CID) Setup_ section below.